mazenadel19/React-Themeing-With-Context-Api/README.md

 # Themeing With Context Api

-This repo is for teaching how to use Context API to do theming in React.
-It goes along with my [Medium Post](https://mazenadel19.medium.com/theming-made-easy-with-context-api-and-local-storage-a0f8fc634ae8).
+This repository is designed to teach how to use the Context API for implementing theming in React.
+It complements my [Medium Post](https://mazenadel19.medium.com/theming-made-easy-with-context-api-and-local-storage-a0f8fc634ae8), where I explore how to simplify theming using Context API and local storage.

 ## 🚀 Getting Started